nmnick18/nmnick18/README.md

 #### Hobbies

-Before COVID, I was greatly into embedded devices, I typically would play around with an Arduino UNO to see what cool things I can make out of it.

-Currently I am just using my extra time to work on skillset and also to change my physique.
+Currently I am just using my extra time to work on my skillsets on the front-end and cloud and also to change my physique.
 I go to the gym every morning and later in the afternoon(I end up skipping if I am mentally drained), sometimes if I am just bored at 3AM I'll even hit the gym.

 ---